cattr-app/server-application/README.md

 ### Questions

-For questions and support please use the [official forum](https://community.cattr.app).
+For questions and support please use the [Github Discussions](https://github.com/orgs/cattr-app/discussions).